Computable analysis on the space of marked groups: Subgroups of finitely presented groups with solvable word problem

 This proves that, in general, the description of a group by its word problem algorithm, or by a finite generating family inside a finitely presented group with solvable word problem, are equivalent (we leave it to the reader to render this statement precise: define a numbering of $\mathcal{G}$ associated to the idea ``a group is given as a subgroup of a group described by a finite presentation together with a word problem algorithm'', thus using the numbering $\nu_{WP}\wedge\nu_{FP}$ to describe the overgroup, the Higman-Clapham-Valiev Theorem implies that this numbering is equivalent to $\nu_{WP}$).

 Thus the study of algorithmic problems that can be solved from the word problem description is identical to the study of decision problems about subgroups of finitely presented groups with solvable word problem.
+We now prove Theorem \ref{thm: Theorem A Banach Mazur Iff }. \begin{thm} Let $P$ be a marked group property.
+The following are equivalent: \begin{itemize} \item There exists a finitely presentable marked group $(G,S)$ with solvable word problem where the problem ``given elements $(w_{1},...,w_{k})$ in $G$, decide whether the marked group they generate has $P$'' is not semi-decidable; \item The property $P$ is not $\Lambda_{WP}$-Banach-Mazur semi-decidable. \end{itemize} \end{thm}